Sabre Wulf: Reception

 Critics had high praise for the colourful and detailed graphics and animations.
-In the opinion of CVG reviewers, Sabre Wulf carried Ultimate's momentum from Jetpac and Atic Atac, and had the best graphics of any ZX Spectrum game, with graphical detail that surpassed what previous reviewers had considered the computer's limits.
+In the opinion of CVG reviewers, Sabre Wulf carried Ultimate's momentum from Jetpac and Atic Atac, and had the best graphics of any ZX Spectrum game, with graphical detail that surpassed what previous reviewers considered the computer's limits.
 Sinclair User particularly liked how the hippo enemies force the player to vary their hack-and-slash gameplay style.
 A Crash reviewer called the game "a Software Masterpiece".
-The magazine received more mail in praise of Sabre Wulf in 1984 than for any other game and, a year later, repeated that Sabre Wulf was among the top games available for the Spectrum, adding that the game did not feel antiquated.
-CVGs Commodore 64 review, two years after the original release, approved of the port and said that the game remained a classic.
+The magazine received more mail in praise of Sabre Wulf in 1984 than for any other game and, a year later, repeated that Sabre Wulf was among the top games available for the Spectrum, saying the game did not feel antiquated.
+CVGs Commodore 64 review, two years after the original release, approved of the port and said the game remained a classic.

 Reviewers complained of the game's high price, which was nearly double the average.
 Crash wondered if the cost might lead to more piracy.
-Critics also noted a bug in two-player mode, repeat screens from elsewhere in the maze, and the frustratingly narrow window in which sabre swings register as enemy hits.
+Critics also noted a bug in the two-player mode, repeat screens from elsewhere in the maze, and the frustratingly narrow window in which sabre swings register as enemy hits.
 CVG recommended drawing a map of the maze, without which it was easy to get lost.
 While Sabre Wulf had some flicker issues, said Sinclair User, the game altogether met Ultimate's high quality benchmarks.

 A retrospective review from Retro Gamer reduced Sabre Wulf to "an interactive maze" packed with colour and hack-and-slash gameplay.
 The magazine likened the game's colour choice and setting to what the magazine considered Ultimate's best arcade game, Dingo (1983), and lamented Sabreman's inability to hit enemies above or below him.
-Eurogamers Peter Parrish retrospectively found the game's collision detection imprecise as well.
+Eurogamers Peter Parrish retrospectively found the collision detection imprecise as well.
 In The Routledge Companion to Video Game Studies, Simon Niedenthal used Sabre Wulf as an example of games that maximised the limited colour palette of 8-bit computers.
 He described its colours as "glow(ing) like stained glass, and the effects of color[sic] purity are enhanced by contrast with the black background".